 Inspired by Ahnung, I created a moral compass/an I Believe credo, which was the inspiration and guiding star for the two non-profits I co-founded and continues to be my guide in connecting individuals, communities, building bridges and creating space for healing.

-I share our home with my partner and our 3 rescued dogs: Missy and our 2 Leech Lake reservation pups, Legacy and Ishkode.
+I share our home with my partner and our 3 rescued dogs: Our 2 Leech Lake reservation pups, Legacy and Ishkode, and our Mille Lacs reservation pup, Migizi.
 I believe in the transformative power of practice and commit to daily practices of meditation, writing, centering, and jo-kata;

 I am a certified somatics coach through Strozzi Institute and believe in the power of somatics as a path to embody transformation, individually and collectively.